Timshel/OIDCWarden/README.md

 Only the `path` style allows to match a group using its name.
 A simple value can match multiple Organization/Group, this will generate an error and disable sync.
 When matching a group then the user will be considered part of the parent Organization even if it's not listed in the provider groups.

-#### Deprecations

-- `SSO_ORGANIZATIONS_INVITE`: Will be removed with the next release. replaced with `SSO_ORGANIZATIONS_ENABLED`.
-- `SSO_ORGANIZATIONS_ID_MAPPING` Will be removed with the next release.
-For now if present is still used, only Organization and User role mapping is done.
-- `SSO_ORGANIZATIONS_GROUPS_ENABLED`: Will be removed with next release.
-Allow to keep group mapping deactivated (still dependant on `ORG_GROUPS_ENABLED`).
-  False initially to force opt-in to the feature.

 ## Docker